 Today we have a guest blog for you by the lovely Lorena from Pasticceria Lorena.
 It’s all about wedding dessert tables (the Italian Way!), and this one is guaranteed to leave you with a real cake craving!

 Gone are the days of traditional iced fruit cake with sugar flowers.
-Today’s bride wants something unique!
+Today’s couple wants something unique!
 The wedding cake has evolved in many different directions from the most fabulous of sponges left naked to works of contemporary art with their pristine sharp edges.
 But what if you’re not a fan of the cake cutting tradition?
 What if you want to wow your guests with something sweet, but don’t like layers of overly sweet icing?

 Wedding dessert tables have become a growing alternative or addition to a wedding cake and boy, can they add the wow factor to your special day!
 From doughnuts to macarons, the joy of the dessert table is that you can give your guests choice as well as pick some or all of your favourite sweet treats to add to your big day.
-As an Italian pastry chef, I wanted to share with you some of my top tips on how to ROCK a wedding dessert table (Italian Style), with some styling inspiration to give it that real impact.
+As an Italian pastry chef, I wanted to share with you some of my top tips on how to ROCK a wedding dessert table (The Italian Way), with some styling inspiration to give it that real impact.

 Spoilt For Choice!

 If you are a foodie, you will love Italian patisserie in its miniature form, like sweet tapas, it lends itself well to sharing.
 One of the most frequent comments I get about my cakes is that they ‘pack a punch!’
 These are definitely grown up pastries due to their alcohol content and it’s something that definitely sets them apart from your average sweet treat.
 In an array of shapes, colours, flavours and pastry types, you would be spoilt for choice when selecting items for your wedding dessert table.
 You might want your desserts to match your colour scheme, but my advice is to choose flavour over colour.
 You can bring out your colour scheme in the styling.